 Residents Maintain Autonomy

-In Park Ridge Care Center, 13.9% Percentage of Patients
+In Park Ridge Care Center, 9.28% of Patients

-This is the percent of patients that required additional assistance with activities of daily living over time.
+This is a measure of the percentage of long-term residents who required additional assistance with activities of daily living over time.
+Activities of daily living include activities such as getting dressed and bathing.

 Ability to Keep Residents Mobile

-In Park Ridge Care Center, 17.56% Percentage of Residents
+In Park Ridge Care Center, 3.8% of Residents

-This metric tracks the percentage of long-term patients who were able to retain mobility.
+Measures the percent of long-term care patients who were able to retain mobility.

 Hospitalizations

-Measures the number of hospitalizations per thousand days of patient care.
-Keeping residents out of the hospital is key to preserving the physical well-being of patients.
+This is a measure of the number of times residents are hospitalized per thousand days of patient care.
+Staying out of the hospital is important to preserving the physical well-being of nursing home patients.

 Short-term Care: Rehospitalizations

-In Park Ridge Care Center, 17.56 Percentage of Residents Rehospitalized
+In Park Ridge Care Center, 3.8% of Residents Rehospitalized

-This is a measure of the number of rehospitalizations per 1,000 days of short-term patient care.
+This is the number of times residents are rehospitalized per 1,000 days of short-term patient care.
+There is usually a correlation between reduced hospitalizations and a nursing home's quality of short-term rehabilitation.

 Short-term Care: ER Visits

-In Park Ridge Care Center, 11.82 Percentage of Patients
+In Park Ridge Care Center, 0% of Patients

 Nearby Hospitals